Skip to main content

 Cache architecture

 The master key is cached in-process on the KnoxCall control plane — not per-agent and not in Redis.
-Cache key: <tenant_id>:active, TTL 5 minutes for BYOK tenants.
+Cache key: <tenant_id>:active, TTL 1 hour (DEFAULT_CACHE_TTL_MS) for all tenants.
 Concurrent cache misses for the same tenant are deduplicated: a single KMS call is made and the result is shared to all waiters.
-This means KnoxCall makes roughly one KMS call per 5-minute window per tenant, regardless of agent count.
+This means KnoxCall makes roughly one KMS call per 1-hour window per tenant, regardless of agent count.

 Sealed state